Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 ### Making a Resolve Check

-- :material-plus-box-multiple:**Ability Modifier:** The Resolve Check is a pure d20 roll, meaning you don't add any modifier unless you have an ability or a feature that states otherwise.
+- :material-plus-box-multiple: **Ability Modifier:** The Resolve Check is a pure d20 roll, meaning you ^^don't add any modifier^^ unless you have an ability or a feature that states otherwise.
-- :material-shield-alert:**Difficulty Class:** The Resolve Check has a flat DC of 16.
+- :material-shield-alert: **Difficulty Class:** The Resolve Check has a flat **DC of 17**.
 On a successful check, you gain the **Resolute** condition; on a failed check, you gain the **Meltdown** condition.

 ### When to Make a Resolve Check

 A Resolve Check is made under two conditions:

-1. :material-door-open:**Death's Door:** As mentioned above, when you are reduced to 0 Hit Points but not killed outright, you must immediately make a Resolve Check, ending the Death's Door state on a successful one.
+1. :material-door-open: **Death's Door:** As mentioned above, when you are reduced to 0 Hit Points but not killed outright, you must immediately make a Resolve Check, ending the Death's Door state on a successful one.
-2. :material-bullseye-arrow:**Massive Damage:** When you take damage from a single source equal to or greater than half your Hit Point maximum, you must make a :d20-save: **Saving Throw** using Intelligence, Wisdom, or Charisma (whichever has the highest ability modifier).
+2. :material-bullseye-arrow: **Massive Damage:** When you take damage from a single source equal to or greater than half your Hit Point maximum, you must make a :d20-save: **Saving Throw** using Intelligence, Wisdom, or Charisma (whichever has the highest ability modifier).
 The DC of this save is equal to 8 or half the damage you take, whichever number is higher (to a maximum of 18).
 On a failed save, you must make a Resolve Check.

 ## Conditions: Resolute and Meltdown